Welcome

 • Rule 8.4: The firm must keep a central record of bills or written notifications of costs relating to the matter associated with the joint account.

-Although not explicitly covered by the main client account rules, the overarching SRA Principles, particularly the duty to safeguard client money and assets (Principle 10), remain essential.
+Although not explicitly covered by the main client account rules, the overarching SRA Principles, particularly the duty to safeguard client money and assets, remain essential.
 Firms should implement safeguards, such as requiring joint signatures for withdrawals, to mitigate the risks associated with joint control.
+In addition, where funds held in a joint account are client money (as they generally will be), the firm should ensure the existence of a clear audit trail for all receipts and payments.
+Operationally, firms should:

 Worked Example 1.1